e-Spirit/fsxa-pwa/README.md

 ### Setting up the project

-1. Open the terminal and if needed, navigate in your preferred directory where the project should be saved.
+1. Open the terminal and if needed, navigate to your preferred directory where the project should be saved.

-2. Clone the project via the terminal command `git clone https://github.com/e-Spirit/fsxa-pwa.git`.
-Within a few moments the project should appear in your directory.
+2. Clone the project using the terminal command `git clone https://github.com/e-Spirit/fsxa-pwa.git`.
+The project should be downloaded into a folder called `fsxa-pwa`.

 3. Navigate to the newly created folder with `cd fsxa-pwa`